-Solicitation periods for the Program's competitive awards will be posted on the OPC website8, and announced via social media9 and the OPC email listserv10, which has close to 3,000 subscribers.
+Solicitation periods for the Program's competitive awards will be posted on the OPC website35, and announced via social media36 and the OPC email listserv37, which has close to 3,000 subscribers.
 OPC may solicit targeted proposals for a specific type of project.
 If adequate funds are available, there will be one competitive project solicitation period per calendar year.
 Additional competitive solicitations may occur depending upon the level of applicant interest, funding availability, and capacity of OPC staff and the external review committee.
 The timing of solicitation periods depends on budget allocations, but will generally be released in the Fall.
 Applications for competitive solicitations may be submitted during the solicitation periods only.
 See Appendix A for the Program's competitive award solicitation schedule for 2018-2019.
+All competitive awards will be subject to Council review and approval.